GlenKPeterson/Paguro/README.md

 .toImMap(... kv(
 ```

+#### Additional changes
- - Tuple2 will no longer implement UnmodMap.UnEntry.
-Instead, a new class KeyVal was created for this purpose as a Serializable sub-class of Tuple2.
+ - Tuple2 no longer implements Map.Entry.
+Instead, a new Serializable subclass, KeyVal, was created for this purpose.
- - The way hashcodes are computed for all tuples changed.
-This computation had a "wart" for compatibility with java.util.Map.Entry which was removed.
- - Default Equator and Comparator singleton implementations became Enums instead of lambdas (the old fields are deprecated but still there).
+ - Tuple hashcodes are now the addition of the hashcodes of each item in the tuple.
+   They used to bitwise-or the first two items (and add the rest) for compatibility with Map.Entry.

 The function interfaces (Function0, Function1, etc.) will *not* implement Serializable.
 These interfaces are general and Serializable is too much for implementers to think about (and often irrelevant).